-In the pre war days of the early 1940s, the military began building Army Bases around the country.
+In the prewar days of the early 1940s, the military began building army bases around the country.
 A construction boom came to the Abilene area with the building of Camp Barkly in nearby View, Texas.
-At age 20 Mack and his partner Bill Bailey, with borrowed money, purchased an old trailer house and turned it into a small diner.
+At age twenty Mack and his partner Bill Bailey borrowed money, purchased an old trailer house and turned it into a small diner.
 Mack and Bill started serving hamburgers and chili to the hungry hoards of construction workers.
-He lived in a converted chicken coop behind the trailer house diner.
+Mack lived in a converted chicken coop behind the trailer house diner.
 Bill hired a local farm girl by the name of Roma Jean Richards as a waitress.
-When the young waitress met the busy short order cook Mack Henson, his first words to her were "Get the Hell out of my Kitchen".
-Mack and Jean married in the spring of 1941, and stayed married for over 60 years.
+When the young waitress met the busy short-order cook, his first words to her were "Get the hell out of my kitchen."
+Mack and Jean married in the spring of 1941 and stayed married for over sixty years.

 I guess Mack said the right thing to her after all.

-When the Camp Barkly construction work was finished, Mack closed the trailer house café with no name.
-He finagled a job as the construction foreman on another Military Camp to be built in Leadville, Colorado, and the newlyweds moved to Leadville.
+WHEN the Camp Barkly construction work was finished, Mack closed the trailer house café with no name.
+He finagled a job as the construction foreman on another military camp to be built in Leadville, Colorado, and the newlyweds moved to Leadville.
 Mack excelled in the construction business but was drafted into the Army after just a few months in Leadville.

-Mack went to Jefferson Barracks Military post in Missouri for basic training, then on to Spokane, Washington and March Field, California where he waited to be shipped out for combat in the South Pacific.
-Only hours before his military unit was to be shipped out, his brother Shorty was in a terrible train/car accident near Houston.

-Mack got an emergency furlough to see Shorty who was in critical condition.
-When he returned to March Field his company had shipped out.
+Mack went to Jefferson Barracks Military Post in Missouri for basic training, then on to Spokane, Washington and March Field, California where he waited to be shipped out for combat in the South Pacific.
+Only hours before his military unit was to be shipped out, his brother Shorty was in a terrible train accident near Houston.
+Mack got an emergency furlough to see Shorty, who was in critical condition.
+When Mack returned to March Field his company had shipped out.
 Mack learned later that almost all of the soldiers in his outfit were killed in action.